Kentucky Trivia ● Kentucky Tweets

-September 10, 1966, Muhammad Ali (26-0) fought Karl Mildenberger (49-2-3) in Wald Stadium, Frankfurt, West Germany.
-Ali continued his European tour.
-He was tired and stressed by a return to the USA to continue his fight against the military draft and was nowhere near his best.
-He cut Mildenberger in the fourth and dropped him in the fifth, but the German rallied to cause Ali discomfort as the champion worked to finish off the fight.
+September 10, 1966, Muhammad Ali (26-0) fought Karl Mildenberger (49-2-3) in Wald Stadium, Frankfurt, West Germany during his European tour.
+Besides the foreign tour, he stressed over the continued fight against the military draft and was nowhere near his best.
+He cut Mildenberger in the 4th and dropped him in the 5th, but the German rallied to cause Ali discomfort as the champion worked to finish off the fight.
 In the 12th round, with Mildenberger on the ropes, referee Teddy Waltham stopped the fight.
 Ali must have been grateful.
 At the airport the next day, Waltham’s fee of 1,000 pounds was stolen.
 When Ali heard, he gave Waltham the money from his own pocket.

-September 10, 1968, Latonia Racetrack ushered in night racing for the first time in Kentucky.
-A crowd of 7,680 was on hand in the pouring rain to support the new venue creating a handle of $400,258, setting two new records.
-It was still difficult to see horses on the turn, especially for the chart caller.
-However, the bright orange saddlecloths used instead of the traditional white cloths did seem to help.
+September 10, 1968, Latonia Racetrack ushered in night racing for the 1st time in Kentucky.
+Over 7,600 fans showed up in the pouring rain, and created a handle of $400,258 which set two new records.
+The rain made it difficult to see horses on the turn, especially for the chart caller.
+However, the bright orange saddlecloths used instead of the traditional white cloths did help.

-September 10, 1973, Muhammad Ali (42-2) fought Ken Norton (30-1) at The Forum, Inglewood, CA. The fight was promoted as “The Revenge: Battle of Broken Jaw.”
+September 10, 1973, Muhammad Ali (42-2) fought Ken Norton (30-1) at The Forum, Inglewood, CA. They promoted the fight as “The Revenge: Battle of Broken Jaw.”
 Ali said of Norton: “I took a nobody and created a monster.
 Now I have to punish him bad.”
 Ali, who never lost a rematch to someone who had beaten him, was able to overcome Norton’s awkward style and win the 12th and final round to take the decision.

-September 10, 2019, the bourbon known for its specially waxed and colored bottles announced they would put out a limited edition bottle named “The Maker’s Mark Wood Finishing Series 2019.”
-Although the bourbon company has created special bottles for others, it is the first bottle they have done for themselves.
+September 10, 2019, known for its specially waxed and colored bottles, Maker’s Mark announced a limited edition bottle named “The Maker’s Mark Wood Finishing Series 2019.”
+Although the company created special bottles for friends, it was the 1st bottle they did for themselves.